NOTE: I do not use Blackboard.

-I do NOT use Blackboard for my classes.
+I do NOT use Blackboard or Canvas.
 Enrolled students in online classes are required to enroll in the free open source software called MyOpenMath and submit work online the first day of class, and actively spend at least 4 hours in the online materials each week submitting homework, or may be dropped.
 Students taking my class on campus must attend each class the first 2 weeks, and must follow my attendance policy, or may be dropped.
 Prior to the first official day of class, info to enrolled online students will be posted here and also emailed using the email in SURF.
 Make sure your email is correct in SURF.
 Click Here to learn how to Update Info/Email/Phone number in SURF.

-Students in all of my classes need regular, reliable access to computer/internet to watch videos, print materials, and use a free online site called MyOpenMath (MOM) to submit homework.
+Students in my Algebra classes need regular, reliable access to computer/internet to watch videos, print materials, and use a free online site called MyOpenMath (MOM) to submit homework.
 Students need to print out HW packets or complete video notebooks, and deliver any written HW to me as directed.
 The majority of the grade is based on proctored tests, which must be taken on campus.
 Students need to learn and master the material and demonstrate that by doing well on proctored test to pass the class.
 Doing well on HW is not the same as mastering or learning the material/concepts.
 Click Here if you need to take a test out of the county, or need to email written work to me.

 Most of my classes use open educational software, so students do not need to purchase a regular book or online access codes.
-There may be packets written by me you must purchase or print and these may be required for you to submit as written homework.
+There may be packets written by me you may purchase or print which may be required for you to submit as written homework.